ccutrer/rspec-openhab-scripting/README.md

 limitations that will hopefully be resolved as it matures:
  * actions may or may not work (you probably want to stub them anyway)
  * persistence (item history) will not work
- * timers don't work.
-It's intended to make them work properly, but you'll likely want to stub them anyway to avoid wallclock time delays in your tests.
-Maybe a framework to make them easy to stub, and then execute on demand?
- * differing from when OpenHAB loads rules, all rules are loaded into a single JRuby execution context, so changes to globals in one file will affect other files.

 ## Usage